amco/biran/README.md

 Available in: config file, initializer**

 Generally no need to change, but here in case you want to.
 Default is `secrets.yml`

+### extra_config_suffix
+**Type: string
+Default: extras
+Available in: environment variable, config_file, initializer**

+Sets the suffix to be applied to an extra config file you may want to load.
+The suffix is appended to the value of the config_filename.
+The default value will be `app_config_extras.yml`.
+This file gets loaded just before the local config file and can be used to provide additional configuration based stored in a second file.
+There are times when you may want to organize the configuration based on sub grouping that the yaml just doesn't allow easily.
+Use cases might include grouping config based on a location, type of host, or even for testing purposes.

 ### config_dirname
 **Type: string